KarthigaGurusamy/JSP-JDBC/README.md

 Tables used for each sections:
 -----------------------------
-    1. "🗃️-Auth table with Admin and User"  for storing user data.
+    1. "🗃️-Auth table" for storing user data.
     2. "🗃️-Todo Items table" for storing Items.